MaudBqrd/kalman/README.md

 The wheel can slide.
 This is considered as a supplementary noise for v\_wheel in the Kalman filter.

-Further information can be found in the slides contained in the file "Presentation".
+Further information can be found in the slides contained in the file "slides.pdf".

 We used Colin Pareiller' simulator to generate the data.
 It can be found at https://github.com/colin-ai/tire-slip-simulator/ or by contacting Colin Pareiller.